 Now, not only can Olivia get the full picture of the impacts a field change can have, but she can more easily share that information with her team, too.

-Sonar can help you see the impacts of a change throughout your Salesforce org and eliminate any surprise issues.
+Sonar is the ultimate tool that can help you identify impacts of a change throughout your Salesforce org and eliminate any surprise issues.
 Find out how Sonar can help you today.